-In developing as a writer, it is critical to write every day – or at least almost every day.
+In developing as a writer, it is critical to write every day—or at least almost every day.
 We need to discover when to write.

 Look at your life, your schedule, and your responsibilities.
 Then pick a time to devote to the craft of writing.
 It may not be easy, but good things seldom are.
 And it may require some trial and error to hone in on the ideal time for you.

-For me, in determining when to write, I found that early morning is best for me, often getting up around 5 am and working for an hour or two.
-I write no later than 8 am (usually 7), segueing into my day and beginning my day job.
+For me, in determining when to write, I found that early morning is best for me, often getting up around 5 am and working for an hour or two, but sometimes longer.
+Then I segue into my day and begin my day job.
 I’ve even found myself writing in the middle of the night, but not too often.
-Middays I am too distracted and evenings I am too tired to produce anything worthwhile.)
+Middays I am too distracted and evenings I am too tired to produce anything worthwhile.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!